hlship/cli-tools/README.md

 However, this functionality is considered _experimental_ due to the complexity of zsh completion scripts.

+## Linting

+`defcommand` is complex and will confuse clj-kondo out of the box, but we provide hooks to allow clj-kondo to reasonably lint it.

+The hooks are provided with config path `io.github.hlship/cli-tools`.

 ## License

 `io.github.hlship/cli-tools` is (c) 2022-present Howard M. Lewis Ship.